 Save and invest aggressively if you work in investment banking.
 After 10 years, I’m pretty certain you can coast for the rest of your life if you want to.

-After leaving Wall Street in 2012, I’ve worked on building my own online lifestyle business.
-After six years of grinding, I now earn as much as the average Managing Director on Wall Street working less than 25 hours a week from home, or anywhere there’s internet access.
+After leaving Wall Street in 2012, I've worked on building my own online lifestyle business.
+By 2017, I was making as much as the average Managing Director on Wall Street.
+The main difference is I spend 20 hours a week doing something I enjoy.

 Starting your own online business is the best thing ever!